 A public charity is a charity which either provides an inherently public service (such as a church, hospital, public education or governmental unit) or which is a publicly supported organization; this latter category is divided between organizations supported by exempt function income (Internal Revenue Code § 509(a)(2)) or which receive substantial support from the general public or a governmental unit (IRC §§ 509(a)(1) and 170(b)(1)(A)(vi)).

-Ensuring that you have an anticipated budget that is as accurate as possible and meets the “public support test” is a must for most nonprofits be recognized as an organization with tax-exempt status.
+Ensuring that you have an anticipated budget that is reasonably accurate and meets the “public support test” is a must for most nonprofits to be appropriately recognized as an organization with tax-exempt status.

 7. Do you have a board?

-There is a lot of work that goes into starting a nonprofit, but with these 7 questions as a guide, you will be able to figure out easily what you want to do with your nonprofit and how to get there.
+There is a lot of work that goes into starting a nonprofit, but with these seven questions as a guide, you will be able to figure out easily what you want to do with your nonprofit and how to get there.
 And once you’re ready to begin learning about the planning phases and the legal process, check out our article Everything You Need to Know About Starting a Nonprofit.

 With highly experienced legal and training personnel, Charitable Allies provides all manner of legal and educational services for boards, officers, management and staff of myriad charities throughout the sector.
 From basic one-time questions about a single matter to training for boards and officers to complex reorganization or merger of activities, Charitable Allies is your go-to cost-effective provider of legal services to nonprofit organizations.